Air Dry Clay Hearts

 Garland

 Add a hole to each heart before drying.
-String the hearts together on a piece of twine or ribbon to create a delicate garland.
+String the hearts together with twine or ribbon to create a delicate garland.
 Hang it across a window, above your mantel, or along a shelf.

 Ornaments